voceconnect/lift-search/README.md

 	* *By default, posts and pages are indexed.
 To modify this, use the `lift_indexed_post_types` filter which is an array of post types to index.*

 ## Changelog
+** 1.11.0 **
+* Providing limited search support for '2011-02-01' API.
+The '2011-02-01' CloudSearch API has been deprecated.
+Search will still work however, no new updates to site content will be indexed until the search domain is migrated to the '2013-01-01' API.

 ** 1.10.0 **
 * Added support for '2013-01-01' API version